What's the landlord responsible for?

 - Advice for landlords - NIHE website

-- Guidance for landlords and tenants - private tenancies DSD website
+- Guidance for landlords - private tenancies Department for Communities website

 In addition, the landlord is entitled to reasonable access to the property to inspect and carry out repairs.

 The landlord is also obliged to provide the tenant with a rent book free of charge and a statement of tenancy terms within 28 days of the tenancy commencing.

 Landlords can find out more about the Private Tenancies Order 2006 by using the link below: